MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-share-calendar-information-through-e-mail.md

 - csharp
 ---

-# How to: Share Calendar Information Through E-Mail
+# Share Calendar Information Through E-Mail

 This example shows how to share information from a calendar by e-mail in the iCalendar format.